TokenLogic-com-au/aave-stewards/src/bridges/cctp/README.md

 ) external onlyOwnerOrGuardian;
 ```

-Bridges USDC to the immutable `RECEIVER` on the Ethereum domain.
+Bridges USDC to `MAINNET_COLLECTOR` on the Ethereum domain.
 The bridge contract pulls USDC from the source-chain `COLLECTOR` via `ICollector.transfer`, so the bridge must hold the Collector `FUNDS_ADMIN` role.
-Destination domain (`DESTINATION_DOMAIN`) and recipient (`RECEIVER`) are set at construction and cannot be changed — to bridge to a different destination, deploy a new instance.
+The destination domain (`DESTINATION_DOMAIN`) and recipient (`MAINNET_COLLECTOR`) are compile-time constants — to change either, the contract source must be modified and redeployed.

 Parameters: